WICG/navigation-api/README.md

 - Cancel any fragment navigation or cross-document navigation.
 - Immediately update the URL bar, `location.href`, and `appHistory.current`, but with `appHistory.current.finished` set to false.
 - Wait for the promise to settle.
-  - If it rejects, revert the URL bar, `location.href`, and `appHistory.current` to their previous values.
-(See discussion in [#47](https://github.com/WICG/app-history/issues/47).)
+Once it does:
+  - Update `appHistory.current.finished` to true and fire `finish` on `appHistory.current`.
+  - If it rejects, fire `navigateerror` on `appHistory`.
-  - If it fulfills, update `appHistory.current.finished` to true, and fire [a variety of events](./interception-details.md).
+  - If it fulfills, fire `navigatesuccess` on `appHistory`.
 - For the duration of the promise settling, any browser loading UI such as a spinner will behave as if it were doing a cross-document navigation.

-Note that the browser does not wait for the promise to settle in order to update its UI (such as URL bar or back button).
+Note that the browser does not wait for the promise to settle in order to update its URL/history-displaying UI (such as URL bar or back button), or to update `location.href` and `appHistory.current`.

 _TODO: should we give direct control over when the browser UI updates, in case developers want to update it later in the lifecycle after they're sure the navigation will be a success?
 Would it be OK to let the UI get out of sync with the history list?_